 Inserting Data

-You can insert data by converting orders to JSON.
+You insert data by writing the orders as JSON.

 INSERT INTO transactions (orders) VALUES (